RocGod/Resume-Template/README.md

 ## Page material

 In asset directory, there is a data folder which contains a JSON file that has my personal experience, you can change the content to yours.
-In images folder, there is my own photo, please don't use my Photo in other websites as material.
+In images folder, there is my own photo, please <strong>don't use my Photo in other websites as material.